 all our howling

 I have bipolar disorder, the modern day name for what was professionally referred to as manic-depressive disorder until 1980.
-Great strides occurred towards the end of the last century in the successful treatment of this condition.
+Great strides occurred towards the end of the twentieth century in the successful treatment of this condition.
 New drugs became available that proved to control the emotional extremes over time.
-Unfortunately, many people with bipolar died from the effects of the disorder before this happened.

-The bipolar condition is not always readily apparent to people that surround someone with the disorder.
+Bipolar disorder symptoms are not always readily apparent to people that surround someone with the illness.
 And unfortunately, not every person with bipolar responds well even to the modern medications that science has provided.
 Treatment is trial and error and depends a great deal on the bipolar individual to communicate honestly with their doctor to set a proper dosage of proper medications.
 Even then, there is no guarantee that the medications will work over a lifetime.
 Adjustments may need to be made from time to time to keep emotions in check.
-Fortunately, there are several options for doctors and patients to pursue.
+Fortunately, there are now several options for doctors and patients to pursue.
 It is possible to lead a successful life with this condition.

 what actor knows